Azure/azure-functions-sql-extension/README.md

     *In the above, "dbo.Employees" is the name of the database our output binding is upserting into.
 The line below is similar to the input binding and specifies where our SqlConnectionString is.
 For more information on this, see the [Output Binding Samples](#Output-Binding-Samples) section*

 - Hit 'F5' to run your code.
-Click the second link to insert a value in you SQL table, and then, click the first link to view your table with the upserted rows in the browser.
+Click the link to upsert the output array values in your SQL table.
+Your values should launch in the browser.
 - Congratulations!
+You have successfully created your first SQL input binding!
+Checkout [Output Binding Samples](#Output-Binding-Samples) for more information on how to use it and explore on your own!

+### Trigger Binding Tutorial ###

+This tutorial assumes that you have completed all steps from the Input/Output Binding tutorials.

+- Create a new file
+- Add the following namespaces

+    ```csharp
+    using Microsoft.Azure.WebJobs;
+    using Microsoft.Extensions.Logging;
+    using System.Collections.Generic;
+    using Microsoft.Azure.WebJobs.Extensions.Sql;
+    ```

+- Below, add the SQL trigger

+    ```csharp
+    namespace Company.Function
+    {
+        public static class EmployeeTrigger
+        {
+            [FunctionName("EmployeeTrigger")]
+            public static void Run(
+                [SqlTrigger("[dbo].[Employees]", ConnectionStringSetting = "SqlConnectionString")]
+                IEnumerable<SqlChangeTrackingEntry<Employee>> changes,
+                ILogger logger)
+            {
+                foreach (var change in changes)
+                {
+                    Employee employee = change.Data;
+                    logger.LogInformation($"Change occurred to Employee table row: {change.ChangeType}");
+                    logger.LogInformation($"EmployeeID: {employee.EmployeeId}, FirstName: {employee.FirstName}, LastName: {employee.LastName}, Company: {employee.Company}, Team: {employee.Team}");
+                }
+            }
+        }
+    }
+    ```

+- Add the below to 'local.settings.json' in "Values"

+    ```json
+    "AzureWebJobsDashboard": "UseDevelopmentStorage=true"
+    ```

+- Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
+This will update the row when the code is run.
+- Hit 'F5' to run your code.
+Click the second link to the values in your SQL table.
+You should see the log update and tell you which row changed and what the data in the row is now.
-You have now successfully used both the SQL input and output bindings.
-Checkout the samples section for more information on how to use them and explore on your own!
+- Congratulations!
+You have now successfully used the SQL trigger binding!
+Checkout [Trigger Binding Samples](#Trigger-Binding-Samples) for more information on how to use it and explore on your own!

 ## Samples ##

-### Input Binding Samples ###
+### Input Binding ###

 The input binding takes four arguments